Slow Cooker Split Pea Soup

 Pin the Slow Cooker Split Pea Soup to try it later!

-And even though some people don’t like the looks of this type of soup, it’s a very budget-friendly dinner and having soup cooking all day and enjoying it on a cold winter night is a wonderful thing.
+I love the creamy flavor of split peas, and even though some people don’t like the looks of this soup, it’s a very budget-friendly dinner.
+I think having soup cooking all day and enjoying it on a cold winter night is a wonderful thing.

 What ingredients do you need for this recipe?